 But the Germans remained limited to shots from distance and the closest they went was a 62nd-minute fluke deflection as Cesar's attempted clearance rebounded back off Roberto Hilbert and bounced just past the post.

 The game descended into a sequence of scrappy challenges from there, as Leverkusen's grip on top spot loosened.

-Their frustration boiled over in the 90th minute when captain Omer Toprak was shown a second yellow card for a needless and lazy challenge on the halfway line, compounding their disappointment.
+Its frustration boiled over in the 90th minute when captain Omer Toprak was shown a second yellow card for a needless and lazy challenge on the halfway line, compounding the side's disappointment.